APuzyk/deepwalk/README.md

 ![Karate](https://github.com/APuzyk/deepwalk/blob/master/karate_2d.png)

 We observed similar results to what Perozzi, et.al saw in their runs on the Karate network.
 Communities were moved into similar posotions in the 2d space of the weight matrix.

+#### Note on Error

+Perozzi, et. al. suggested a configuration of walk_length = 40 and window_size = 10 as a good initial values.
+We have use this for our karate example.
+Interesting to note is that while the error does not converge and actually remains flat during training we still observe the separation of nodes into their canonical communities.

+During other experiments where we have used deepwalk as an input into classification tasks on much larger graphs ([deezer](https://snap.stanford.edu/data/gemsec-Deezer.html)) we have seen improvement of the classifiers over random despite the error on the deepwalk not converging.

+For this reason we suggest any evaluation of deepwalk parameters be done within the context of the final classificaiton or other use case.